kompanie-dev/reagenz/documentation/COMPONENTS.md

 }
 ```

-If you forget to inject a dependency and you are trying to access it, Reagenz will log a warning and tell you how to do so.
+If you forget to inject a dependency and you are trying to access it, Reagenz will log a warning.

 ## if conditions